-Without this, collaboration with those who actually build them can be inefficient at times.
+Without this perspective, collaboration with those who build them can be inefficient or even ineffective at times.
 While I do believe that every context requires a tailored approach, I’ve consistently found that the simplest, cleanest answer is often the best one.

 Overlooking the town of Salem, Virginia and the Appalachian Mountains to the northwest, this 2,500-crypt mausoleum is conceived as a landscape intervention complimenting a century old, 110-acre memorial park.